 The occasion was a last-minute record release show for the new Gorillaz album Humanz which they played front-to-back (minus "Hallelujah Money") like they did a few weeks ago in London, though here with less guests.
 Peven Everett brought his soulful voice for the New Jack Swing-ish "Strobelite"; De La Soul's Posdnuos was on hand for "Momentz"; Jamie Principle brought swagger and flow to "Sex Murder Party"; and Kali Uchis was on hand for "She's My Collar."
 The best moments, tonight at least, were the ones where Damon was front and center, vocally, like for the slinky "Andromeda", and ballad "Busted and Blue", and "We Got the Power" (Jehnny Beth's verse was played but obviously canned).

 Albarn really seemed to enjoy the up-close and personal nature of the show, where he could see the faces of everyone in the room, and he gleefully doused us repeatedly with water (as he is wont to do).
 After the Humanz set, Gorillaz came back out for a trio of older favorites: "Last Living Souls," "Kids with Guns" and, finally, "Clint Eastwood."
 For the latter, Albarn asked if there was anyone in the crowd who knew -- really knew -- Del the Funky Homosapien's rap and wanted to do it with the band.
 Nearly half the audience's hands went up.
 After much deliberation, Damon made his selection and a girl was pulled up on stage who ended up mostly just dancing on stage.
 Again, not your typical Gorillaz show, but a lot of fun.

-You can check out pictures from the Rough Trade show in the gallery above and watch video and check out the setlist below.
+You can check out pictures from the Rough Trade show, watch video and check out the setlist below.

 some photos by Dana Distortion